Welcome to the Heritage House Museum of Montgomery County

 The Heritage House Museum of Montgomery County’s entry in the Arkansas Quilt Trail is displayed on our Exhibit Barn.
 The quilt is named “Four Tulips”.

 Betty Wheeler shares the story: “This quilt was made by my great-grandmother, Sarah Standridge Wheeler.
-She and several of her older daughters made quilts by this pattern at the same time.
+She and several of her older daughters made quilts in this pattern at the same time.
 My grandmother, Ada Wheeler Widener, was one of those daughters.
 These quilts were made prior to my grandmother’s marriage in 1900.
 My grandmother’s quilt was lost in a house fire in 1925 when my mother, Viola Widener Payte, was 5 years old.
 Granny Wheeler’s quilt went to her youngest daughter, Rosie Wheeler, at her death.
 Later she gave Granny’s quilt to my grandmother.
 My grandmother has been gone for over 40 years and Granny’s quilt has belonged to my youngest aunt, Aunt Alice Widener.
 Aunt Alice felt it belonged in a museum.
-So, when she heard we would soon have a museum here; she was pleased to send it home to us.
+So, when she heard we would soon have a museum here, she was pleased to send it home to us.
 We agreed to see it turned over to Heritage House along with its history.
 The cloth from which it was pieced came from the carefully saved remnants of cloth used to make the clothing various family members wore.
 The cotton batting was cotton raised here on the Wheeler Homestead.
-The seeds would have been picked out by hand and the cotton carefully smoothed out on tightly stretched quilt lining until it was completely covered.
-Then the top would be carefully placed over the batting and basted into place.
+The seeds would have been picked out by hand, and the cotton carefully smoothed out on tightly stretched quilt lining until completely covered.
+Then, the top would be carefully placed over the batting and basted into place.
 A “reach” would be quilted along the edges of the quilt.
 (A “reach” was the distance one could reach to make the quilting stitches.)
 The large quilt frames would be hung by cords from the ceiling.
 When the room was needed for some other activity, the cords would be wrapped around and around the end of the frames until it was above head height.”.

 Memorial Brick Walkway